 Solitude and Silence:

 The daily routine at Aruna Ratanagiri is structured to give a lot of time for private, personal practice.
 Solitude is part of this life and we all need to learn to be comfortable alone.
-Remember though, that this is not about rejecting relationships.
-Taking up the solitary life (the mono in mon-astery) with an aversion or fear of relationships, is not a way out of suffering.
-Indeed the Buddha spoke of spiritual companionship as 'the whole' of the holy-life.
-We need to be able to function in mutually caring relationship, just without the habits of clinging that lead to attachment.
-We also need to learn to be willing to meet ourselves in solitude.
-So we train to view loneliness as the pain pointing the way to freedom, not as a sign that we are somehow failing.
+However, remember also that the Buddha spoke of spiritual companionship as 'the whole' of the holy-life.
+So a very important aspect of our training is seeking the balance between paying attention to how we affect each other in the ways we act and speak at the same time as being at ease on our own.
+Loneliness needs to be seen as the pain which is pointing the way to freedom, not as a sign that we are somehow failing.

 Silence is also part of this practice.
 For many, a pause in conversation for more than a few seconds can be embarrassing.
 In the renunciant life silence can be an aspect of mindful communication.
 Extending the pauses for several days or weeks can be a tool for cultivating clarity.
 The choice to cultivate silence, as with solitude, should not be a reaction against something, but a support for inquiry: in this case into what motivates us to speak.
 If we never stop speaking, it is unlikely we will see the intentions that motivate us.

 Relationships are challenging.
 What matters most is that we treat all beings – ourselves and others – with kindness and respect.
 Deciding to live alone, with others, i.e. in renunciate community, has been an option in societies possibly throughout all human history.